Skip to content

 Student logging into UNiDAYS on a phone

 TOTUM is the NUS-backed platform.
 The free digital tier covers most tech discounts.
 The £14.99/year TOTUM+ tier adds a physical proof-of-age PASS ID card and a digital ISIC.
-Useful if you regularly need ID and don't want to carry a passport, but optional for tech alone.
+Worth it if you regularly need proof of age.
+For tech discounts alone, the free tier is plenty.

 Top tip